bwcompton/EcoAssess/dev/implementation-plan.md

    parametrize `addBoundaries()` by `cfg$boundary_layers`; prep + publish counties/towns layer on both GeoServers.

-7. **Update About this site**: include info on Massachusetts version.
+7. **Update About this site -- done 2026-05-28**: include info on Massachusetts version.
 I'm leaning towards two separate versions that are identical, with the new Massachusetts stuff added in the Mass version.
 A bit of a pain to keep updated, but it'll be pretty stable and alternatives seem overly-complicated.
 I think this is cleaner than having a separate tab for About Massachusetts version or some such.
 I need to add the following text to aboutTool.md:

    - Title: About this site (Massachusetts version | Regional version)